 We have seen the damage one mistreated or disgruntled customer can do to a business and the effect exponentially magnifies by the proliferation of our social media platforms.

-This post aims to provide you with 5 best practices a call center should adhere to, in order to properly represent your organization.
+This post aims to provide you with 5 best practices a call center services provider should adhere to, in order to properly represent your organization.

 - We are running an online store.